 <h3>Arrays</h3>

 In case of an array, the constructor takes its size and the array type.
-W, t or become marked as uncomplete, in which case is can only be used as function parameter.
+When the type is created, the array size can be zero.
+In that case it will later be set by the length of its initialization list or become marked as uncomplete, in which case is can only be used as function parameter.

 private int m_arraySize;